tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 5
+Cool problem.
+Reminds me of the machine from last year AOC.
+Just jmp instructions in this case.
+I again stole code from Day 2 for reading files and scanning in golang.
+I feel like it will take me a while to really remember how to read a file in golang line by line.

 ## Day 3 (revisited)
 After some thought today and talking to some other folks, I was able to finish day 3.